TANJONG PRIOK, JAVA, FEB ’42 – ARRIVAL HMT ORCADES FROM MIDDLE EAST – C.O. BLACKBURN & SOLDIERS 7TH DIVISION AIF

 Tanjong Priok, Java

 Those on the last Singapore evacuee ships that sailed to Java were either joined by further evacuees (whether wounded/civilian/military personnel) at Tanjong Priok, Java or were transferred to other hospital ships heading either for safety at either Colombo (Ceylon) or Fremantle.
-The hospital Ship ‘Wu Sui’ on which William Darcy O’Neill WX8828 was admitted (he had been injured in Java) departed Tanjong Priok, Batavia about 20th February 1942 for Colombo.
+The hospital Ship ‘Wu Sui’ on which William Darcy O’Neill WX8828 boarded (he had been injured in Java) departed Tanjong Priok, Batavia about 20th February 1942 for Colombo.

 Please read about ‘Wui Sui’

-Up until 26th February,1942 several hospital ship convoys departed Tanjong Priok, for Fremantle or Colombo.
+Up until 26th February, 1942 several hospital ship convoys departed Tanjong Priok, for Fremantle or Colombo.
 Most were escorted through Sundra Straits and some were not.
 Tanjong Priok was exceptionally busy with shipping and radio contact with Dutch, American, Australian, New Zealand, English and Indonesian ships either on naval patrol/deliveries, transporting evacuees and/or military personnel from varying locations around the Islands or seeking passengers/personnel from shipping sunk or damaged by Japanese air strikes or sea attack.
 Most of these ships leaving Tanjong Priok appeared to have reached their intended destinations, however many did not.

 Tanjong Priok harbour was finally cleared of all shipping (that was seaworthy) by 26th or 27 February 1942.